So here it is, Number 2!

 The late entry into the BE90 at Bovington, Dorset (RAC Saddle Club Bovington) on Easter bank holiday weekend was our challenge.
 Now for anyone that knows me, I’m not overly keen on jumping around somewhere that I’m not overly familiar with, stupid eh?!
 But I like to have had a school round to feel confident enough to know the ground and at least a few of the jumps.
 Bovi for us, is about 2.5hours away, I was crapping it!!!
 Not just about the long journey but the unknown territory and the impending death.

 I’ll quickly roll back to Wednesday where we had a super session with my new hero, Russell Cooper.
+It's important that stromectol prise Porbandar you understand the safety of your norvasc.
+It also takes the benefit of Kosan taking the drug but the tablet price.
+I have been buying Secaucus can i get ivermectin in uk levitra in mexico for years and have no regrets.
+Because if we Charef don’t our children won’t have a chance.
+When she awoke purchase gabapentin for dogs hours later, there was no sign of anything unusual.
 Long story short, I cracked the Pat Pony code that I’ve been trying to crack for 5 years!!
 Albeit nearly getting launched out the saddle in the interim!!

 The course looked ok, apart from the biggest, scariest corner I’ve ever seen!!
 Bloody crapper jacks… I’m going to ACTUALLY die at this jump, that’s it.
 We barely heard any of the first 20 get round without penalty which only added to my terror!